Pigeonhole settings¶

 sieve_before

-See sieve_after for details, this setting behaves the same way, except the scripts are run before user’s personal scripts.
+See sieve_after for configuration details, as this setting behaves the same way, except the scripts are run before user’s personal scripts (instead of after).

 sieve_default